 The percentage of Wyoming adults who reported drinking 5 or more drinks on an occasion at least one time in the past month.

-Note: The BRFSS experienced a changing in weighting methodology in 2011.
-Therefore, 2011 data should not be compared to data from previous years.
+Note: The BRFSS experienced a change in weighting methodology in 2011.
+Therefore, 2011 and all subsequent data should not be compared to data from previous years.